 - Not being crushed by failure or arrogant in success

-The Story of the Bird — A Perfect Example
+The Story of the Bird โ Effort Plus Total Reliance

 How to Develop Tawakkul

-- Study Allah's Names — Al-Wakil (The Trustee), Al-Kafil (The Guarantor), Ar-Razzaq (The Provider).
+- Study Allah's Names โ Al-Wakil (The Trustee), Al-Kafil (The Guarantor), Ar-Razzaq (The Provider).
 The more you know who Allah is, the easier tawakkul becomes.
+You cannot truly trust someone you do not know.

-- Keep a Blessing Journal — Write 3 blessings daily.
-This builds the evidence that Allah has always provided for you.
+- Keep a Blessing Journal โ Write 3 blessings daily.
+This builds evidence that Allah has always provided for you โ and becomes your personal track record of tawakkul being answered.

-- Reduce over-planning anxiety — Make a plan, then let go.
+- Reduce over-planning anxiety โ Make a plan, then let go.
 Not every scenario needs a contingency.
+The Prophet ๏ทบ tied the camel โ he did not tie the camel, then hire a guard, then install a fence, then stay awake all night worrying about it.

-- Remember your track record — Every single hardship you have faced in life — you survived.
+- Remember your survival rate โ Every single hardship you have faced in life โ you survived.
 Every single one.
 Allah did not abandon you then.
+The track record of His care for you is 100%.
 He will not abandon you now.

 This Week's Challenge

 Identify one area of your life where you are anxious and over-controlling.
-This week, do your best in that area, then say Hasbunallahu wa ni'mal wakil seven times and consciously release the outcome to Allah.
-Notice how your anxiety changes.
+This week, do your best in that area โ tie your camel โ then say Hasbunallahu wa ni'mal wakil seven times and consciously release the outcome to Allah.
+Notice how your anxiety changes when your heart moves from control to trust.

 Comments